Andreev bound states at nonmagnetic impurities in superconductor/antiferromagnet heterostructures: Bound state energies and energy-resolved DOS

 All the results discussed above are related to the case of strong chemical potential $\mu = 20\Delta$, which is far from the half-filling.
 For $\mu=0$ the LDOS $N^A(\varepsilon,\bm i_{imp})$ as a function of $\varepsilon$ is shown in Fig.~\ref{fig:LDOS_energy2}.
 One can see that if the chemical potential is close to half-filling $\mu=0$, the bound states do not appear.
 Therefore, one can conclude that whether or not an impurity in the S/AF bilayer becomes effectively magnetic depends on the value of the chemical potential.
 To understand the underlying physical reason let us consider the wave functions of Bloch electrons in a homogeneous superconductor in the presence of the staggered exchange field.
 They take the form:

+where it is assumed that the unit cell is chosen along the $y$-axis, $p_y$ and $a_y$ are the electron momentum component and the lattice constant along this axis, respectively.
 We are mainly interested in the low energies $\varepsilon \sim \Delta$.
 If $\mu \gg \Delta$ the probability density of spin-up electrons is presumably concentrated at sites $A$ and the probability density of spin down electrons is concentrated at sites $B$.
 Consequently, if the impurity is located at a site $A$, it interacts more strongly with spin-up electrons and vice versa \cite{Fyhn2023}.
 This is the reason of the effectively magnetic behavior of nonmagnetic impurities in S/AF bilayers.
 On the contrary, if $\mu=0$, then at $\varepsilon<0$ spin-up electrons are concentrated at $A$-sites, but at $\varepsilon>0$ spin-down electrons are concentrated there.
 Since all energies $\varepsilon \sim \Delta$ around the Fermi level contribute to superconducting pairing symmetrically, there is no difference in the spin-up and spin-down contribution to the interaction between the impurity and electrons.
 Therefore, impurities do not behave like effectively magnetic.